DarianTse/FNN-GA/README.md

 3/25/2018 : The new fitness function is working a lot better.
 It could also be because of the 2 extra inputs for angle.
 Solid improvements are seen by generation 15.

+3/27/2018 : Added danger rectangle and a ton more inputs.
+Takes longer to train but they eventually learn.

 ## Introduction

 2D simulation where lifeforms learn to pick up yellow orbs and avoid red orbs.